 [section] \begin{mainthm} Let $\Omega$ in $\C^n$ be a pseudoconvex domain with boundary in a Denjoy-Carleman quasianalytic class $C_M (\overline{\Omega})$ defined in a neighborhood of $\overline{\Omega},$ where the sequence of bounds $M$ is such that $C_M (\overline{\Omega})$ is closed under differentiation.
-Let $x_0 \in b \Omega$ be any point on the boundary of the domain, and let $U_{x_0}$ be an appropriately small neighborhood around $x_0$.
-The following three properties are equivalent: \begin{enumerate} \item[(i)] The $\dbar$-Neumann problem for $(p,q)$ forms is subelliptic on $U_{x_0}$; \item[(ii)] The Kohn algorithm on $(p,q)$ forms terminates at $x_0$ by generating the entire ring $C_M (U_{x_0})$; \item[(iii)] The order of contact of holomorphic varieties of complex dimension $q$ with the boundary of the domain $\Omega$ in $U_{x_0}$ is finite. \end{enumerate} \end{mainthm}
+Let $x_0 \in b \Omega$ be any point on the boundary of the domain, and let $\tilde U$ be an appropriately small neighborhood around $x_0$.
+The following three properties are equivalent: \begin{enumerate} \item[(i)] The $\dbar$-Neumann problem for $(p,q)$ forms is subelliptic on $\tilde U$; \item[(ii)] The Kohn algorithm on $(p,q)$ forms terminates at $x_0$ by generating the entire ring of germs of smooth functions on $b \Omega$ at $x_0,$ $\smooth_{b \Omega} (x_0)$; \item[(iii)] The order of contact of holomorphic varieties of complex dimension $q$ with the boundary of the domain $\Omega$ in $\tilde U$ is finite. \end{enumerate} \end{mainthm}